Home > Coffee Drinks > Types of Coffee Drinks: 26 Coffees Explained

 Another favorite among popular coffee drinks, the latte is a universally palatte-friendly coffee option for those who sadly find the strength and acidity of coffee disenchanting.

 Lattes are usually served in a latte glass or tall mug, and call for a single shot of espresso, followed by steamed milk to the receptacle’s brim, with a thin layer of milk foam on the top.
+Curious about the caffeine?
+A latte typically contains 63 to 126 mg of caffeine.

 Flat White